How to activate and use Windows Boot Manager?

 • Restart your computer and press the F12 (or another key depending on your computer model) to display the boot menu.

-• Select your USB disk from the device list and press Enter.
+• Select your USB drive from the list of devices and press Enter.

 • Follow the on-screen instructions to install Windows 7 in UEFI mode.
-Please note, you must choose a partition in GPT to install Windows 7 in UEFI mode.
-If you don't have a GPT formatted partition, you need to delete all existing partitions and create a new GPT partition.
+Note that you must choose a GPT partition to install Windows 7 in UEFI mode.
+If you do not have a GPT partition, you must delete all existing partitions and create a new GPT partition.

 FAQs